lkalliance/Development-Team-Builder/README.md

 ## Description

-The Development Team Builder is a CLI application that accepts input from the user about a the employees on their development team, and outputs an HTML file with that information arranged in an org-chart-type layout.
+The Development Team Builder is a CLI application that accepts input from the user about employees on their development team, and outputs an HTML file with that information arranged in an org-chart-type layout.

 ## Table of Contents